-While there are plenty of great opportunities to see foliage at state parks and forests, the Western Pennsylvania Conservancy also has trails across the region where you and your family can trek the woods and experience the peace and solitude nature provides – while seeing the beauty of the fall foliage season.
-View this list below or learn more about all WPC-owned properties on our Explore Our Properties page.
+While there are plenty of great opportunities to see fall foliage at state parks and forests, the Western Pennsylvania Conservancy also has trails across the region where you and your family can trek the woods and experience the peace and solitude nature provides – while seeing the natural beauty of the fall foliage season.
+View this list below or learn more about all WPC-owned preserves on our Explore Our Preserves page.

 About the Western Pennsylvania Conservancy: